 You can check if your IP address has been blocked by opening your web mail in your browser.
-If the page times out your IP address will almost certainly have been blocked.
+If the page times out then your IP address is almost certainly blocked.
 In that case you can unblock your IP address via your billing acount.
 Of course, you can also contact us.
 We can tell you why your IP address was blocked and help troubleshoot the issue.

 So far we have covered the most common reasons for email issues.
 There is one more we should mention, and that is TLS.
 TLS is an encryption protocol that enables your email client to securely connect to the mail server.
 Very old versions of the protocol have known vulnerabilities and should no longer be used.
 We stopped supporting these old TLS versions (1.0 and 1.1) in 2018.